Trump attends 'Villains and Heroes' costume party dressed as...himself

 Trump walked into the home and gave reporters, who were not allowed inside, the thumbs up and posed briefly for photos, but did not respond to questions except to mouth "me," pointing to himself when asked who he was dressed as.

 Trump spoke briefly at the party, thanking the Mercer family, according to a member of his press team, staying for just under two hours.

 It was his only outing from his Manhattan home on Saturday.
+Early on Sunday, he slammed the latest "Saturday Night Live" on Twitter, calling it "unwatchable".

+"Totally biased, not funny and the Baldwin impersonation just can't get any worse.
+Sad," Trump wrote about Alec Baldwin's recurring appearances on the late night sketch show in which the actor portrays Trump.

-None of Trump's immediate family members attended, but his campaign manager, Kellyanne Conway, was on hand, dressed as Super Woman.
+None of Trump's immediate family members attended the Long Island party, but his campaign manager, Kellyanne Conway, was on hand, dressed as Super Woman.
 Trump's designated White House strategist Steve Bannon was also on hand, but appeared not to be in costume.

 Music by Adele, Lady Gaga, Shakira, Sia and Céline Dion emanated from the Christmas light decorated home.